lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 - **intensity**: Dynamic of a chord.
 - **function type identifier**: Prefix used to name functions, to ease the function type identification.
 The use of indentifiers is not compulsory, but very convenient for readability of decoded genotypes.
 - **function index**: Integer assigned incrementally to identify each function with an unique number in the GenoMus functions catalogue.
-- **encoded function index**: Float within interval [0, 1] generated to identify each function with an unique number.
-These numbers are chosen using the function index as input for an algorithm designed to get an optimized distribution of these normalized intentifiers.
+- **encoded function index**: Float generated to identify each function with an unique number.
+These numbers are chosen using the function index as input for an algorithm designed to obtain an optimized distribution of these normalized identifiers within the interval [0, 1].
 ---------
 ## Function types for genotypes
 Functions in GenoMus are classified by their output data.